Feature Articles: Food, Fitness and Cooking and Produce

-- Place vegetables and shrimp in a large bowl; add about 1/3 of the vinaigrette (about 3 tablespoons) and toss.
+- Place vegetables and shrimp in a large bowl; add about one-third of the vinaigrette (about 3 tablespoons) and toss.

 - Spread shrimp-vegetable mixture over hot grilling tray.

-- Grill, turning shrimp and vegetables, until the flesh of the shrimp is an opaque color (about 5-6 minutes); remove from grill.
+- Grill, turning shrimp and vegetables, until the flesh of the shrimp is opaque (about 5-6 minutes); remove from grill.